 Deciding where to live in Singapore needs careful consideration, especially when you’ll most likely be locked into your house or apartment for two years.
 How about an East Coast condo?
-Here, we’ve put together a list of areas in the east of Singapore that will help you focus your search and ultimately allow you to make a more informed decision.
-There’s lots of things to do – everything from cool enrichment classes for kids (see below) to outdoor activities at East Coast Park.
+Here, we’ve put together a list of areas in the East Coast of Singapore that will help you focus your search and allow you to make a more informed decision.
+There’s a wide range of things to do – everything from cool enrichment classes for kids (see below) to outdoor activities at East Coast Park.
 The area’s also renowned for good food!